Joshua Tree Coaches

 Terry will make sure that you feel safe and relaxed during your time together and as a team you will focus on building a mutually supportive and trusting relationship.
 A transparent collaboration is central to your time together.

-As a Certified Trauma Support Specialist, Terry Smith, M.Ed. will work with you to help you understand what stress is and how it manifests in our bodies and what you can do to make sure that you have the resources and plans in place that you need to remain in a relaxed body during challenging times so that you can be the person that you want to be.
+As a Certified Clinical Trauma Specialist, Terry Smith, M.Ed. will work with you to help you understand what stress is and how it manifests in our bodies and what you can do to make sure that you have the resources and plans in place that you need to remain in a relaxed body during challenging times so that you can be the person that you want to be.

 Motivated Teens 16+